vsellemi/macro-finance-forecasting-toolbox/matlab/README.md

-For ease of implementation, the default setting in our forecasting models is to form predictors as a subset of the first 8 PCA factors and their lags.[^3] These factors explain over 50% of total variation in FRED-MD panel.
+For ease of implementation, the default setting in our forecasting models is to form predictors as a subset of the first 8 PCA factors and their lags.
+These factors explain over 50% of total variation in FRED-MD panel.
 The default is also to include an autoregressive component in the forecasting target.
 The folder `data` contains the FRED-MD stationary-transformed data and the file containing the first 8